 Many kinds of product testing in one day out in the desert in the spring.
 First hiking, then climbing, and later camping.

 Comfort and Mobility

 These pants are comfortable and mobile.
 They accomplish this by being slightly looser fitting, although by no means baggy.
 Kuhl combines this with articulation in the knees and a gusseted crotch; they chose to blend 23% cotton with nylon for what they call "rugged" fabric that to us was surprisingly soft against the skin.
 We liked it.
-Underneath panels of this blended fabric are panels of stretchy nylon meant to enhance mobility at seams and natural joints.
-This is an interesting idea that in our opinion didn't do much, as the potential range of movement at any given seam is not more than a couple millimeters.
+Underneath, panels of this blended fabric are of stretchy nylon meant to enhance mobility at seams and natural joints.
+This arrangement is an interesting idea that in our opinion didn't do much, as the possible range of movement at any given seam is not more than a couple of millimeters.
 That said, we didn't feel like there were any mobility issues at all due to the well-cut design.
 Perhaps due to the panels of extra fabric for added durability, or due to the pocket design, these pants reminded us of classic work pants like Carharts, although they are far lighter, more flexible, more mobile, and just infinitely more comfortable.

 The Liberator Convertible is a comfortable pant that fits neither too loose nor too tight.
 We should mention that these are a full waist size bigger than the size that we normally wear, so size big when ordering, or try them on first.